-A well-written online press release in an excellent way to build publicity.
+A well-written online press release in an excellent way for political campaigns to build publicity.
 Think of a press release as a short, newsworthy article about your campaign or candidate that is distributed to relevant media contacts.

-Before you create a press release, make sure you actually have a newsworthy story.
+Before you write a press release, make sure you actually have a newsworthy story.
 Each press release should focus on a single story or issue.
 For example, it may relate to:

 - Entry into a political race